rcaneill/NEMO-installs/LinuxMint/README.md

 everything will not work well at the first try for every library, so it is safer to compile them one by one.

+The script have been tested and successful on:
+- Linux Mint 19 Tara

 # Installation of libraries needed by NEMO
 Will create a folder in the home directory: /home/$USER/NEMO_UTILS/